mullenkamp/nasadap/README.rst

 Usage Examples
 --------------
 At the moment, there is a single class called NASA that provides access to the data.
+It's highly recommended to use a cache directory as NASA's Hyrax server is a bit slow.

 .. code-block:: python